corpnewt/USBMap/README.md

 ![USB3](images/USB3.png)

-There's 9 pins in there - but they're setup very specifically.
+There are 9 pins in there - but they're setup very specifically.
 A USB 2 or prior device would only leverage those top 4 pins, while a USB 3+ device actually takes advantage of those 4, *plus* the additional 5.
 Every physical USB 3 port comes with *split personalities!*  When a USB 2 or prior device is plugged into a USB 3 port, it's *seen* as a USB 2 port personality - while a USB 3 device plugged into that same port is seen as a USB 3 port personality.
 This means that every physical USB 3 port **takes up 2 of our limited 15 ports on that controller**.

 Let's look at the ports on my Asus Maximus X Code and break down how this all works out.
 Per the [spec page](https://www.asus.com/us/Motherboards/ROG-MAXIMUS-X-CODE/specifications/), we can see the following listed under the *USB Ports* header: